 In contrast, indirect procurement is often decentralized and scattered across various organizational departments.
 More often than not, it is managed in silos by various stakeholders, each with their own budgets, authorization procedures, and purchasing processes.

-3. Vendor Relationships
+3. Supplier Relationships

 4. Inventory Management